johnofmars/mm-github-pages-starter/_pages/the_gun.md

 ![The Stats](/assets/images/stats.png)

 > Caution: The API is showing different stats than the actual in-game results.
 As a result, DIM, Light.gg, DestinyTracker, DestinySets, and the official entry page all show different/incorrect values.
 Note: this is not a result of perk application not showing.
-These are radically different values that conflict.
+Here are the actual values.
 {: .notice--warning}

+Counterbalance:
+- Stability + 9
+- Recoil Direction + 30
+- Handling + 9

+Implosion Rounds:
+- Velocity + 9
+- Stability + 13
+- Blast Radius -5

+Short-Action Stock:
+- Handling + 16

 ## The Basics